-In our first session together, we will start with brief introductions and I will answer any questions you or your child/teen may have.
-After introductions, I will meet with you and your child/teen (if applicable) individually to discuss the specific challenges that are being faced.
-This will help me create a tailored and collaborative plan for all of us to work through in follow-up sessions.
+In our first session together, we will start with brief introductions and I will answer any questions you may have.
+From there, I will ask you a bunch of questions about your history and current symptoms (this is called a biopsychosocial).
+This will help me create a tailored and collaborative plan for us to work with in follow-up sessions.
+I an a very individualistic therapist - and will oftentimes want to meet with clients two times per week to start counseling, especially if there are a lot of "high risk" behaviors or symptoms!

 I pride myself on creating a safe and uplifting environment where people can feel safe discussing their struggles.
 I am a highly compassionate and caring individual that goes above and beyond for my clients to make sure that they are achieving their goals.